moon-miner/scypher-rust-GUI-in-progress/Multi‑Blockchain Address Derivation Security Analysis.md

 ## Executive Summary

 This document provides a comprehensive cryptographic security analysis of the multi-blockchain address derivation implementations in the SCypher wallet system.
-Each implementation has been evaluated against industry standards, cryptographic best practices, and security considerations.
+Each implementation has been evaluated against industry standards, cryptographic best practices, and security considerations. **All derivations have been validated against official test vectors where available.**

 ## Analysis Methodology